ypid/seafile-wiki/Build-and-deploy-seafile-server-from-source.md

 Normally, you should use the `seafile-admin` script to setup/manage your seafile server.
 Nevertheless, if you want to take a look at what the script does under the hood, just read on.

 We suggest you create a new directory to store all the seafile configuration and data.
-In the following part of this article, we suppose you would create a directory `/data/abc-seafile` to store seafile data.
+In the following part of this section, we suppose you would create a directory `/data/abc-seafile` to store seafile data.

-The first setup:
+First create the directory:

 ```sh
 mkdir /data/abc-seafile # or whatever name you like